bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/27-hpc-today.md

 ---
-title: "LECTURE: The HPC landcsape in the EU and UK"
+title: "LECTURE: The HPC landscape in the EU and UK"
 teaching: 30
 exercises: 0
 questions:
-- "To be determined"
+- "What HPC resources are available in the EU and in the UK?"
 objectives:
 - "To be determined"
 keypoints: